BNH Services provides:

 - Virtual programming, will include – groups; children’s activities; parenting resources – connections to partners who are doing programming.

-Digital Literacy Support – one to one support to help individuals apply for benefits and virtual digital training every Wednesday and Thursday from 3-4 pm.
+Digital Literacy and Computer Support – one to one support to help individuals apply for benefits and In-person computer support & Virtual Tech support.

 Online tutoring – we will pair you with a volunteer who will meet you online to answer your questions.
 Our volunteers are able to support you in English, Cantonese, Farsi, Mandarin, Korean and Punjabi languages.

 Settlement and Integration Program – BNH is launching its first Settlement and Integration Program, funded by Immigration Refugees and Citizenship Canada (IRCC).
 Settlement support provides to Newcomers in — Cantonese/Mandarin, Farsi/Dari, French, Spanish, Tagalog, Pashtu, and Arabic — languages.
 For more information, please click here or contact: Gulalai at 604-431-0400.